-Dennis Dottin-Carter begins his first season with the Huskies as the defensive line coach.
+Dennis Dottin-Carter begins his second season with the Huskies as the defensive line coach.

 Prior to joining UConn, Dottin-Carter worked at the University of Delaware for five seasons.